 Often, the problems you see in technology are really institutional, human problems.
 They’re symptoms that people are not having the right conversations, asking the right questions, and doing the unsexy, necessary gruntwork that makes a difference in student outcomes.
 Consequently, tech problems are a highly visible bellwether for the types of organizational changes we need to make in our institutions.
 You can see from my responses above– all the competing perverse incentives in and around the institution that tend to distract and disincentivize effective practice.
 These are human problems that need human solutions before your technology tools will serve you well.

 I have faith that by addressing the problems our technology reveals about us, we move beyond low-level usage, low expectations, low effort, and low results.
 The tools are capable of supporting us in flying much higher than is the current norm.

-Ted Curran is a Learning Content Designer/Developer for Autodesk.
+Ted Curran is a Learning Experience Designer/Developer for Autodesk.
 He is committed to empowering educators and learners to create transformational change through effective pedagogy and technology integration.
-You can follow Ted on Twitter, or learn more at my 'About" page.
+You can follow Ted on Mastodon, LinkedIn or learn more at my 'About" page.
 These thoughts are my own.

 […] Ted Curran – Reflection on 6 objections to technology in higher ed […]